sebz/airvantage-alert-webhook/README.md

 1. Install dependencies `npm i`
 2. Start the server `npm start`
-3. Go to http://localhost:3000/ and prepare to watch the alerts comming
+3. Go to http://localhost:3000/ and prepare to watch the alerts coming
 4. Test by posting content on http://localhost:3000/alert

   ```bash